Your 2025 Guide to Substantial Gainful Activity (SGA)

 Substantial gainful activity is the level of work that a person without a disability can do.

-By , J.D. · University of Baltimore School of Law
+By , J.D.
+University of Baltimore School of Law

-Updated by Diana Chaikin, Attorney · Seattle University School of Law
+Updated by Diana Chaikin, Attorney Seattle University School of Law

-What is Substantial Gainful Activity (SGA)?
+What Does Substantial Gainful Activity Mean?

-• your wages would be above the SGA level if you were paid for what you do
+• if you were paid for what you do, your wages would be above the SGA level

 • you spend more than a few hours a week volunteering